-Justin Bieber, Cardi B, Katy Perry Show Support for Bullied Student
+Keaton Jones' Mother Addresses Bullying Video Backlash: I'm Not 'Racist'

+"Absolutely not.
+I've said I spent most of my life being bullied and judged because I wasn't racist," she said.
+Kimberly also clarified that she had never started any fundraisers to raise money for Keaton and the family; she said she had only approved of one GoFundMe campaigns and called the others fake.
+Keaton himself also appeared on This Morning to explain his experience of being bullied at school, and the origins of the viral moment – noting that it was his decision, not his mother's, to shoot the video. "[The video] made me feel like I had accomplished something real, something that could actually change the world."

-Young Keaton Jones caught the attention of a number of major music artists and Hollywood celebrities over the weekend after his mother posted a one-minute video of him tearfully talking about being bullied Friday.
+ORIGINAL STORY: Young Keaton Jones caught the attention of a number of major music artists and Hollywood celebrities over the weekend after his mother posted a one-minute video of him tearfully talking about being bullied Friday.

 In the clip – viewed over 22 million times by early Monday per the Associated Press – the boy from Tennessee recounts how the kids at school make fun of him for his appearance and even physically attack him on a daily basis.

-Note: UPDATE: Keaton Jones' mother, Kimberly Jones, appeared on CBS This Morning Tuesday to address the growing backlash surrounding a Facebook post showing her and Keaton with Confederate flags.
-"The only two photos – the only two photos on the entire planet that I am anywhere near a Confederate flag.
-It was ironic.
-It was funny," Kimberly said of the images.
-When asked whether there was any racist intent behind the original photos, she said no.